rse/stmux/README.md

   list of methods to perform user notification.
 The default is no extra notification (just the terminal annotation).
   Possible methods are `beep` and `system`.
+- `-M`, `--mouse`<br/>
+  Enable mouse event handling.
+This enables the focus switching by left mouse click, the scrolling with mouse wheel and sends down mouse events to the terminal as mouse key sequences.
 - `-f <file>`, `--file <file>`<br/>
   Read specification `<spec>` from a configuration file.
 The default is to use the specification inside the command line arguments